-The impact of new standards, amendments to existing standards and interpretations issued and effective for annual periods beginning on or after January 1, 2018, have been assessed by the board of directors and, with the exception of those identified above, no new standards or amendments to existing standards effective January 1, 2018, are currently relevant for the Group.
-The board of directors' assessment of the impact of new standards, which are not yet effective and which have not been early adopted by the Group, on the consolidated interim financial statements and disclosures is ongoing and is set out below.
+The impact of new standards, amendments to existing standards and interpretations issued and effective for annual periods beginning on or after January 1, 2019, have been assessed by the board of directors and, with the exception of those identified in Note 2 of the Audited Consolidated Financial Statements, no new standards or amendments to existing standards effective January 1, 2019, are currently relevant for the Group.
+The board of directors' assessment of the impact of new standards, which are not yet effective and which have not been early adopted by the Group, on the consolidated financial statements and disclosures is on-going.